JoeBlessett/E-List_eCommerce_Trends/README.md

 - The direct marketing channel has the highest number of loyalty participants: 23.5K signups (40% signup rate)
 - The email marketing channel has the highest average signup rate: 59% signup rate (~8K signups)

-Doing a deeper assessment of the loyalty program to breakdown what consumers are using or seeming to enjoy the most will provide clarity on ways to grow this program in a manner aligned with DotDash's customers.
+Doing a deeper assessment of the loyalty program to breakdown what consumers are using or seeming to enjoy the most will provide clarity on ways to grow this program in a manner aligned with Elist's customers.

 ## Refund Rates